 Exit & Support Network™

-NOTE: If you are a former member of Worldwide Church of God, we recommended that you read the Outsider’s Inside Update™ Newsletters which were read by many exiters during the time of the changes.
-(OIUs available as PDF download)
+NOTE: If you are a former member of Worldwide Church of God, we recommended that you read: An Open Letter to Our Acquaintances in Worldwide Church of God and the Outsider’s Inside Update™ Newsletters which were read by many exiters during the time of the changes.

 “In the mouth of two or three witnesses shall every word be established.